Sk1erLLC/Patcher/README.md

 - **Bow FOV** - Modify your FOV when pulling back a bow.
 - **Speed FOV** - Modify your FOV when having the speed effect.
 - **Slowness FOV** - Modify Your FOV when having the slowness effect.
 - **Better Keybind Handling** - Makes keys re-register when closing a GUI, like in 1.12+.
-(Does not work on macOS due to LWJGL issues.) *default
+(Does not work on macOS due to LWJGL issues) *default
 - **Disable Hotbar Scrolling** - Remove the ability to scroll through your hotbar.
 - **Crosshair Perspective** - Remove the crosshair when in third person.
 - **Unfocused Sounds** - Change the volume of sounds when you're not tabbed into the window.
 - **Unfocused FPS** - Toggle changing your FPS to whatever Unfocused FPS is set to when not tabbed into the window.**
 - **Unfocused FPS Amount** - Change the maximum FPS when you're not tabbed into the window, saving resources.
 - **Log Optimizer** - Delete all files in the logs folder, as these can usually take up a lot of space.
-(These files are not recoverable once deleted.)
+(These files are not recoverable once deleted)
 - **Log Optimizer Amount** - Choose how many days old a file must be before being deleted.
 - **Better Camera** - Stop tall grass, plants, reeds, etc. from affecting your FOV as done in 1.14+. *default
 - **Better F1** - Hide nametags when in F1 mode. *default